Holocaust survivors: Searching for survivors

 As soon as the war ended, survivors began looking for family members, and for most, this was their main goal once their basic needs of finding food, clothing and shelter had been met.

 Local Jewish committees in Europe tried to register the living and account for the dead.
 Parents sought the children they had hidden in convents, orphanages or with foster families.
 Other survivors returned to their original homes to look for relatives or gather news and information about them, hoping for a reunion or at least the certainty of knowing if a loved one had perished.
-The International Red Cross and Jewish relief organizations set up tracing services to support these searches, but inquiries often took a long time because of the difficulties in communications, and the displacement of millions of people by the conflict, the Nazi's policies of deportation and destruction, and the mass relocations of populations in central and eastern Europe.
+The International Red Cross and Jewish relief organizations set up tracing services to support these searches, but inquiries often took a long time because of the difficulties in communications, and the displacement of millions of people by the conflict, the Nazi policies of deportation and destruction, and the mass relocations of populations in central and eastern Europe.

-Location services were set up by organizations such as the World Jewish Congress, the Hebrew Immigrant Aid Society (HIAS) and the Jewish Agency for Palestine.
-This resulted in the successful reunification of survivors, sometimes decades after their separation during the war.
+Location services were set up by organizations such as the World Jewish Congress, the Hebrew Immigrant Aid Society (HIAS) and the Jewish Agency for Palestine This resulted in the successful reunification of survivors, sometimes decades after their separation during the war.
 For example, the Location Service of the American Jewish Congress, in cooperation with other organizations, ultimately traced 85,000 survivors successfully and reunited 50,000 widely scattered relatives with their families in all parts of the world.
-However, the process of searching for and finding lost relatives sometimes took years and, for many survivors, continued until their end of their lives.
+However, the process of searching for and finding lost relatives sometimes took years and, for many survivors, continued until the end of their lives.
 In many cases, survivors searched all their lives for family members, without learning of their fates.

-In Israel, where many Holocaust survivors emigrated, some relatives reunited after encountering each other by chance.
+In Israel, to where many Holocaust survivors immigrated, some relatives reunited after encountering each other by chance.
 Many survivors also found relatives from whom they had been separated through notices for missing relatives posted in newspapers and a radio program dedicated to reuniting families called Who Recognizes, Who Knows?